 Only she never took it out.
 There were the hair-like pork strands, visibly floating in the broth, just as they had in Ma’s Friday soup.
 I just never saw them.

 Marianne Leone co-starred in The Sopranos as Christopher Moltisanti’s mother Joanne.
-She and her husband Chris Cooper established the Jesse Cooper Foundation to support disabled children in memory of their son (P.O.
+She and her husband, actor Chris Cooper, established the Jesse Cooper Foundation to support disabled children in memory of their son (P.O.
 Box 390, Kingston, MA 02364).
 Her story is excerpted from her memoir Ma Speaks Up: And A First Generation Daughter Talks Back, published by Beacon Press.

 2 ½ c. of white flour (or semolina if you can get it)

 2 T. olive oil

 Make a mound of the flour in the middle.